The Gymnosperm Database

 Taxonomic notes

-The sole member of Tsuga subgenus Hesperopeuce (Lemmon) Ueno, told from subgenus Tsuga by the long cylindric cones with pubescent scales, and the less flattened leaves with stomata on both sides.
+The sole member of Tsuga subgenus Hesperopeuce (Lemmon) Ueno, distinguished from subgenus Tsuga by its long-cylindric cones with pubescent scales, and less-flattened leaves with stomata on both adaxial and abaxial surfaces.
+Molecular analysis supports a close relationship to T. canadensis and T. heterophylla (Havill et al. 2008).

 Description